fowles/unleashing-protobuf-evolution/index.md

 *ADVANCE*

 **The first byte `0A` indicates field 1 has length encoded content.
 The second byte `17` is the length of the string field.
-Rather than inflict too much more binary on you though, I am going to switch to protoscope's notation.
-Protoscope is a tool for decoding protobuf wireformat in a slightly nicer way.**
+Rather than inflicting too much more binary on you though, I'm going to introduce you to a new tool that we developed for decoding the protobuf wireformat in a slightly nicer way.**

 *ADVANCE*